edgexfoundry/edgex-docs/docs_src/security/Ch-APIGateway.md

 ```

-The value of `ADD_PROXY_ROUTE` takes a comma-separated list of one or more (at least one) paired additional service name and URL for which to create proxy Kong routes.
+The value of `EDGEX_ADD_PROXY_ROUTE` takes a comma-separated list of one or more (at least one) paired additional service name and URL for which to create proxy Kong routes.
 The paired specification is given as the following:

     <RoutePrefix>.<TargetRouteURL>